brentvollebregt/nitratine.net/posts/randomly-generating-numbers-to-fulfil-an-integer-range/post.md

 ![Difference for large data equations](/posts/randomly-generating-numbers-to-fulfil-an-integer-range/graph4.png)

 ## Conclusion
 By looking at the graph, it appears that the large data polynomial equation was the best at predicting the averages.
 At about 1500 the equations start to be a bit unreliable but are still staying reasonable close being at most 13% in extreme cases away from the average.
-This would be because I didn't do enough tests to calculate averages and this theory is definitely shows when the tests go above a range of 6000 as that is where I only calculated averages based off 200 runs due to the time to run the tests.
+This would be because I didn't do enough tests to calculate averages and this theory definitely shows when the tests go above a range of 6000 as that is where I only calculated averages based off 200 runs due to the time to run the tests.

 Thus, from these tests, I believe the most reliable equation to test the range of 16,777,216 with is y = 0.0001x^2 + 8.9649x - 1830.1.

 And then the calculation; y = 0.0001*(16777216)^2 + 8.9649*(16777216) - 1830.1, y = 28,297,901,904.684002

 28 and a quarter billion is still a very big number but a large number was expected.
 If someone could keep a rate of 400 taps per minute (it would get much slower over time but this is theoretical), it would take them over 134 and a half years to reach this number on average.
-Even if someone got lucky and had little duplicates compared to an average, I feel this game (Colour) would still not be possible to achieve in anyone lifetime currently.
+Even if someone got lucky and had little duplicates compared to an average, I feel this game (Colour) would still not be possible to achieve in anyone's lifetime currently.

-The data from this investigation can be downloaded here (xlsx 109KB)